April 23, 2019

 Jim Yarbrough, Global Intelligence Program Manager at BSI, said: “We’re seeing key shifts to global supply chains this year, driven by quite dramatic changes in the geopolitical landscape.
 The concern is that as supply chains change – with Chinese companies moving operations to Africa, for example, or the US sourcing goods from other Southeast Asian nations – major implications will also evolve.

-“Increased exposure to labour exploitation, terrorism, corruption and natural disasters must be a consideration for companies making changes to their supply chain, and best practices must be maintained in order to prevent threats to business continuity or corporate social responsibility.”
+“Increased exposure to labor exploitation, terrorism, corruption and natural disasters must be a consideration for companies making changes to their supply chain, and best practices must be maintained in order to prevent threats to business continuity or corporate social responsibility.”

 The report provides analysis of each of these top supply chain challenges, developments, and trends to help organizations increase their understanding of potential exposures.
 A sample of the analysis by theme is identified below: